 The content in this unit is about numeracy.
 Learners have already started doing basic numeracy tasks in their maths class.
-Unfortunately, it is being done in Kinywaranda.
+Unfortunately, it is being done in Kinyarwanda.
 Hence, however basic the skills being taught in this unit may be, consider that learners have only been introduced to basic numeracy skills in one unit in English P2.
-Therefore, almost everything will be new to them as they have not used English to do more practise.
+Therefore, almost everything willbe new to them as they have not used English to do more practice.